shalinisai9195/Money_ManagingTracker/README.md

 This is my veryFirst MERNstack project and i done this successfully.

-I have explore here lot's of new tranding technologies, every one can easly get understand.
+I have explore here lot's of new tranding technologies, every one can easily get understand.
 For me i newly explore tailwind CSS, it's really awesome to use as a beginner.
 Thanks!